Connect to a Windows PC from Ubuntu using RDP

 OPTIONDESCRIPTION

-/p:[password]Enter the user password.
+/p:[password]Specifies the user's password.

-/fEnable fullscreen mode.
+/fEnables fullscreen mode.

-/size:[1366x768]Specify a custom screen resolution.
+/size:[1366x768]Specifies a custom screen resolution.

-/port:[4309]Specify a port number other than the default 3389 value.
+/port:[4309]Specifies a port number other than the default 3389.

 Ubuntu RDP to Windows: Extra Tips + Best Practices